QuaSi-Software/Documentation/docs/resie_description_components.md

 ### Modelling approaches for HP: Detail
 #### Temperature-dependent COP

-The temperature-dependend COP can be calculated from different methods:
+The temperature-dependent COP can be calculated from different methods:

 - using the \(COP_{Carnot}\) with the carnot efficiency factor \(\eta_{Carnot}\) as explained above (easy, simple and fast, but unreal high efficiency with small temperature differences of source and sink)
 - looking up the COP in a look-up table in dependence of the condenser outlet and the evaporator inlet temperature (for computational efficiency, lookup-tables are fitted to polynomials in pre-processing)